After Japanese people sneeze, no one says anything special.

 May you all sneeze the right number of times, at the right time, and on the right day!
 Or perhaps even better, may you not sneeze at all!

-This artilce was posted on Friday, June 2nd, 2006 at 4:39 pm and is filed under Countries & Cultures, Customs and Traditions, English, English Nursery Rhymes, English Proverbs, France, French, German, Gesundheit, Great Britain, Italian, Italy, Japan, Japanese, Languages, Latin, Nursery Rhymes, Proverbs, Proverbs about Sneezing, Sneezing, USA, Words & Phrases, Yiddish.
+This article was posted on Friday, June 2nd, 2006 at 4:39 pm and is filed under Countries & Cultures, Customs and Traditions, English, English Nursery Rhymes, English Proverbs, France, French, German, Gesundheit, Italian, Italy, Japan, Japanese, Languages, Latin, Nursery Rhymes, Proverbs, Proverbs about Sneezing, Sneezing, United Kingdom, USA, Words & Phrases, Yiddish.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.